sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/sAhityetihAsaH/rAjashekharaH/kAvyamImaMsA.md

-not in a good state of [preservation](# "The late Mr. Dalal, subsequent to the publication of this book, paid avisit to Jesalmer and collated the text with this palm-leaf MS. Variant readings have been incorporated in the present edition and this MS. is termed as C. It consists of two works (1)काव्यमीमांसा and (2) कविरहस्यcomprising 90 and 74 leaves respectively and is 11").
+not in a good state of preservation[^1]काव्यमीमांसा and (2) कविरहस्यcomprising 90 and 74 leaves respectively and is 11").
 It is a matter for regret thatthe valuable treasures of this Bhandâr—one of the most important Bhandârs—are not accessible even to Jain Sâdhus.

+[^1]: "The late Mr. Dalal, subsequent to the publication of this book, paid avisit to Jesalmer and collated the text with this palm-leaf MS. Variant readings have been incorporated in the present edition and this MS. is termed as C. It consists of two works (1

   The work of editing from such insufficient materials was somewhat difficult, but we have tried our utmost to make the best of the materials that were available, and have ventured to bring to light this important work of a famous writer in Sanskrit literature.